akella64/employees-app-react/README.md

 Description
 -----------

-Employers App is my first application built on React.js during the training courses on JS and React.
 The application serves as a record of employees in the company, providing various functionalities such as:

 *   Tracking the number of employees
 *   Employee search and filters